-The Governor proposes to increase budgeted positions for PIDs workload from 242 positions to No GF Background: Governor Schwarzenegger proposed reimbursement funding in the last two budgets, but the 260 positions and also shift the funding for 66 of -\$4,874 Legislature has rejected the change.
-Last year, these positions from State Highway Account (SHA) State Governor Schwarzenegger vetoed \$7.4 million in state to local reimbursements.
-The overall funding for Highway funds and 67 positions, indicating the work should be PIDs would increase \$2.4 million - from \$30.6 Account local-reimbursed.
-However, Caltrans has not been million to \$33.0 million (with \$24.3 million SHA- successful in obtaining reimbursements from locals and funded and \$8.6 million reimbursement-funded).
-A \$7,282 has not completed a scope evaluation for PIDs.
-"PID" is a preliminary planning document, or tool, Local that includes the estimated cost, scope, and schedule reimburse- Before the Legislature endorses this change in PIDs of the project-information needed to decide if, ments funding, the Administration should outline their how, and when to fund the project. implementation plans.
-At this time, detail is lacking on how the Administration will proceed.
-The budget issue is whether the PIDs workload should be funded by state funds, or by local Action: Rejected Governor's proposal without reimbursement, when the applicable project will be objection. locally-funded at the construction phase.
+The Governor proposes to increase budgeted positions for PIDs workload from 242 positions to 260 positions and also shift the funding for 66 of these positions from State Highway Account (SHA) to local reimbursements.
+The overall funding for PIDs would increase \$2.4 million - from \$30.6 million to \$33.0 million (with \$24.3 million SHAfunded and \$8.6 million reimbursement-funded).
+A "PID" is a preliminary planning document, or tool, that includes the estimated cost, scope, and schedule of the project-information needed to decide if, how, and when to fund the project.

+The budget issue is whether the PIDs workload should be funded by state funds, or by local reimbursement, when the applicable project will be locally-funded at the construction phase.